awtyklo/carve-api/README.md

 ## REST API Documentation

+**Note!** Only one method for each endpoint is supported.
+Multiple methods for endpoint might yield unexpected results (i.e. having both GET and POST on `/api/config`).

 ### Subject parameters

 Some of mentioned attributes support subject parameters which means that a string (i.e. summary, description) can include parameters which will be replaced by `Describer\ApiDescriber`.